 Most anticipated concerts in June 2026

-The Palau de la Música Catalana opens its doors to receive one of the most essential and respected figures in Spanish music: Víctor Manuel.
+The Palau de la Música Catalana opens its doors to welcome one of the most essential and respected figures in Spanish music: Víctor Manuel.
 In this very special concert, the Asturian artist will take a journey through his extensive and successful career, performing those anthems that have accompanied so many people over the decades.
+Tracks like “Solo pienso en ti”, “Soy un corazón tendido al sol”, or “Asturias” will resonate with a unique strength under the majestic inverted dome of the Palau.

-Puerto Rican singer-songwriter Kany García comes to the Palau Sant Jordi with her lyrics full of feeling and social reality.
+Puerto Rican singer-songwriter Kany García arrives at the Palau Sant Jordi with her lyrics full of feeling and social reality.
 An intimate night to enjoy one of the most respected composers in Latin music.

-The regional Mexican music phenomenon arrives at the Olimpic Arena in Badalona.
-With their unique style fusing norteño and cumbia, Grupo Frontera will have the entire audience dancing in one of the most festive events of the summer.
+The phenomenon of regional Mexican music arrives at the Olimpic Arena de Badalona.
+With their unique style that fuses norteño and cumbia, Grupo Frontera will make the entire audience dance in one of the most festive events of the summer.

-The iconic artist from Madrid appears at the RCDE Stadium with his new tour.
-A stadium concert where he will review his global hits and present his new songs before tens of thousands of people.
+The iconic artist from Madrid presents himself at the RCDE Stadium with his new tour.
+A stadium concert where he will review his global hits and present his new tracks to tens of thousands of people.

 Summer concerts in Barcelona in July 2026

-The RCDE Stadium in Cornellà prepares to receive the greatest “showman” of British pop.
+The RCDE Stadium in Cornellà is preparing to welcome the greatest “showman” of British pop.
 Robbie Williams lands in Barcelona with a massive stadium production that promises to be one of the highlights of the summer.
+The artist will review his more than 30 years of hits, from his beginnings in the nineties to his most recent anthems, in a show where humor, irreverence, and his overwhelming stage presence are the main characters.

 The charismatic Mexican artist returns to the Sant Jordi Club.
-With his powerful voice and theatrical staging, Carlos Rivera will offer a concert full of passion and direct connection with his followers.
+With his powerful voice and theatrical staging, Carlos Rivera will offer a concert full of passion and direct connection with his fans.

-Reggaeton legend Yandel will set the Palau Sant Jordi on fire with his classic hits and new productions.
-A mandatory night for lovers of “old school” and new era urban genres.
+The reggaeton legend, Yandel, will set the Palau Sant Jordi on fire with his classic hits and new productions.
+A mandatory night for lovers of the urban genre from the “old school” and the new era.

-The eternal idol of Latin pop returns to the Palau Sant Jordi.
-With his “Bailemos Otra Vez” tour, Chayanne guarantees a show full of energy, dance, and those romantic hits that never go out of style.
+The eternal Latin pop idol returns to the Palau Sant Jordi.
+With his “Bailemos Otra Vez” tour, Chayanne guarantees a show full of energy, dancing, and those romantic hits that never go out of style.

 Concerts in Barcelona in September 2026

-The Olympic Stadium will host the After Hours Til Dawn Tour.
+The Estadi Olímpic will host the After Hours Til Dawn Tour.
 The Weeknd proposes an unparalleled cinematic and sound experience with a stage setup that is currently one of the most impressive in the global industry.

 One of the best concerts in Barcelona 2026!
 The most international Catalan artist of the moment offers four consecutive dates at the Palau Sant Jordi.
-Aitana consolidates her superstar status with a show full of choreography and avant-garde pop.
+Aitana consolidates her superstar status with a show loaded with choreography, avant-garde pop, and a unique connection with her audience.

 British punk-pop nostalgia arrives at Sala Razzmatazz 2.
 Transvision Vamp, led by Wendy James, return to make us vibrate with the rebellious energy of the late 80s.